What happens if, as a visitor, you need a doctor in the UK?

 Can you get free medical care under the National Health Service (NHS)?

-The answer to this straightforward question is a bit complicated: Maybe, but probably not.
+The answer to this straightforward question is maybe, but probably not.
+It's complicated.

 New Healthcare Surcharges for Students and Employees

 At one time, students on long term courses - such as university courses - and employees of foreign companies working in the UK were covered by free NHS services.
 But new rules went into effect in April 2015 requiring the payment of a healthcare surcharge of £200 per year (£150 per year for students).